arunsrin/arunsrin.mkdocs/home/index.md

 ---

-# ♻️Older Stuff

-!!!note
-    These pages are less up to date than others.
+# 🪴 Digital Garden

+These pages cover other various topics I've researched or feel passionate about.

 <div class="grid cards" markdown>